blisscs/ashell-config/user-stories/US-001-minimal-widgets-keyboard.md

 Hyprland user using ashell

 ## I want
-To have a minimal set of essential widgets displayed on my status bar, including keyboard language indicator
+To have a minimal set of essential widgets displayed on my status bar, including keyboard language indicator and system controls

 ## So that
-I can see important system information at a glance and easily identify my current keyboard layout
+I can see important system information at a glance, easily identify my current keyboard layout, and access system controls

 ## Acceptance Criteria

 ### Functional Requirements
 1. **Workspaces Widget**: Display Hyprland workspaces on the left side of the bar
-2. **Window Title Widget**: Show the active window title in the center
-3. **Clock Widget**: Display current date and time on the right side
+2. **Clock Widget**: Display current date and time on the right side
-4. **Keyboard Language Widget**: Show current keyboard layout/language on the right side
+3. **Keyboard Language Widget**: Show current keyboard layout/language on the right side
-5. **System Tray**: Display system tray icons on the right side
+4. **System Info Widget**: Display CPU and memory usage on the right side
+5. **Privacy Widget**: Provide microphone and camera privacy controls on the right side
+6. **Settings Widget**: Provide access to system settings and power management on the right side

 ### Configuration Requirements
-1. Use minimal, clean appearance style
+1. Use solid background style with theme-matching colors
 2. Position bar at the top of the screen
 3. Display on all monitors
-4. Use appropriate colors that work well with most themes
+4. Use full-width bar appearance
 5. Ensure widgets are properly spaced and aligned

 ### Technical Requirements